jackw01/led-control/README.md

 Previous color state of the current LED as an HSV or RGB tuple.
 Initialized to (0, 0, 0) on the first animation frame.

 #### Return Values
-Pattern functions must return a color in tuple form and either `ColorMode.hsv` or `ColorMode.rgb` depending on the format of the color.
+Pattern functions must return a color in tuple form and either `hsv` or `rgb` depending on the format of the color.